Symptoms may include:

 The goal of treatment is to get you return you to a healthy weight and to help you maintain that weight.
 A healthy weight is above 85% of your ideal weight.
 To achieve this, your intake of calories is gradually increased.
 This can be accomplished through a number of interventions, including the following:

-help you develop a healthier and more realistic self-image.
+Cognitive behavioral therapists—To help you develop a healthier and more realistic self-image.
 The therapist will help you find new ways to think about your body and your diet.

-can help you understand and cope with concerns about your relationships.
+Interpersonal therapy—To help you understand and cope with concerns about your relationships.

 are used.
 Used alone, antidepressant therapy is not an effective treatment for anorexia.